Dreams of an empty table: the quiet scene in which what is missing becomes the most audible

 Today, if the theme resonates, make one gesture of “preparing the place”: put in order one corner into which you have long wanted to invite someone (yourself, a person, a new stage).
 Without hurry.
 The Guardian recognizes such gestures as respect for anticipation, and in the dreams that follow more often shows you a table that will certainly be set for a reason.

 You dream that the table is in an in-between state: part has been cleared, part still lies there — crumbs, unfinished tea, a cup whose contents have gone cold.
-You stand and look at this.
-In the body — thoughtfulness: “something was, something passed, and I am here.”
+You stand and look at it.
+In the body, a thoughtful pause settles: “something was, something passed, and I am here.”

-Your Inner Sage speaks to you through this dream — the part that knows how to look at the traces of what has happened, without diminishing anything and without taking offense at anything.
+In this dream the voice of your Inner Sage reaches you: the part that knows how to look at the traces of what has happened, without diminishing anything and without taking offense at anything.
 The dream comes in periods of reflection on what has already taken place: after a completed project, a weathered crisis, a period of life that has come to an end.
 The Sage does not rush you to clear away or throw out; it gives you time to see what remains.

 Ask yourself: “What past am I sitting with and looking at now — and which of its ‘crumbs’ am I ready to gather carefully into memory, and which am I ready to calmly clear away, without making a tragedy of it?”